All Episodes

 He said only 11% of the budget was whom he had addressed.

-That's why this was a lost cause in the very beginning.
+That's why this was a lost cause from the very beginning.

-Republicans in the House, as well as Democrats all said, Well, we're not gonna look at mandatory spending.
+Republicans in the House, as well as Democrats, all said, well, we're not going to look at mandatory spending.

-Oh, and then we're not gonna look at military spending.
+Oh, and then we're not going to look at military spending.

 That's half of what remains.

-So what we're looking at is they were really trying to look for significant spending reform on ten or eleven percent of the money.
+So what we're looking at is they were really trying to look for significant spending reform on 10 or 11% of the money.

-So it was it was a foregone conclusion that they didn't bite off enough of the budget to look at.
+So it was a foregone conclusion that they didn't bite off enough of the budget to look at.

 You have to look at the whole budget.

-The reason the penny plan budget works, and it's now five pennies, but the reason a five percent cut for five years balances it's it's a cut of the entire budget.
+The reason the penny plan budget worked, and it's now five pennies, but the reason a 5% cut for five years' balance is it's it's a cut of the entire budget.

 But people have to realize how bad this is and how dramatically out of whack the budget is, and also what's going to happen to it.